bmcgaughey1/USGSlidar/README.md

 Entwine index can be accesses by setting type = “entwineplus” in the call to fetchUSGSProjectIndex().

+When working with the Entwine collection, the USGSlidar package provides functions to create PDAL pipelines to download data for very specific areas.
+My general use case involves data covering forestry plots.
+I want data for areas that are generally less than 1 ha.
+Using Entwine data and PDAL allows you to download only data covering a specific extent regardless of the structure of the point data.
+When working with the 3DEP data collection, you have to download all point tiles covering an area of interest and then clip data covering your specific extent.
+In general, using the Entwine data collection and PDAL pipelines is much more efficient compared to download full tiles and then clipping data for a specific extent.
+However, the end result is the same (provided you delete all the point tiles necessary to cover the desired area(s) after clipping data for specific areas).

 **This code should be considered experimental.
 The examples work but some options for functions may not work as expected.
 I have used the code for several months but I tend to use it the same way all the time